+The PhD Programme is structured according to the three areas illustrated in Section 2.
 The PhD degree is awarded upon completion of at least three years of advanced study and research.
-Within the context of these years, a minimum of 25 credits (Section 6) must be acquired through PhD level courses.
-The PhD Programme is structured according to the three areas illustrated in Section 2, i.e., 01 Water Sciences and Engineering, 02 Transport infrastructures and Geosciences, and 03 Environmental and Hydraulic Engineering and Geomatics.

-Introductory courses provide the knowledge required as a basis for the general framework illustrated in the PhD Programme and provide the common knowledge background to PhD candidates.
+Within these years, a minimum of 25 credits (Section 6) must be acquired through PhD level courses.
+These courses provide the knowledge required as a basis for the general framework illustrated in the PhD Programme and provide the common knowledge background to PhD candidates.
 Research training is provided through mentoring by the highly qualified Faculty members.
-Main elements of the programme include: (a) an improved preparation of candidates at the fundamental level, as required by the PhD School, with the introduction of new opportunities for candidate evaluation through written exercises or oral examinations, and (b) development of a close connection with industry to foster the emergence of outstanding professional abilities attractive to industry.
+Main elements of the programme include: (a) an improved preparation of candidates at the fundamental level, as required by the PhD School, with the introduction of new opportunities for candidate evaluation through written exercises and/or oral examinations, and (b) development of close ties with stakeholders to foster the emergence of outstanding professional skills attractive to industry.

-PhD courses will leverage on the long-standing experience and know-how in laboratory activities of the academic board members.
-Of key relevance are the training and research activities associated with the Laboratories (Section 7).
+PhD courses will leverage on the long-standing experience and know-how in laboratory activities of the academic board members (Section 7) as well as of PoliMI-DICA international networks.
 Contacts with bodies other than Universities have been established through participation to specialized seminars and refresher courses provided by experts from industry, together with short training internships for PhD candidates at highly qualified companies.

-The most qualifying activity of the entire PhD Programme is the development of the thesis/dissertation.
+The key activity of the entire PhD Programme is the development of the thesis/dissertation.
 This phase should reflect the leading and unconditioned role of research and is fully in line with the requirements and needs of authorities, public bodies and private companies.
+A research experience at International Research Centres and/or Universities is considered to be highly relevant for PhD candidates to complete their education and to exchange research experience and expertise.